Seqway/Anleitungen/README.md

 ## Support me
 If you like my work, please consider a personal donation
-(this is an personal Donate link for me - Seqway aka Dirk, no relation to the ioBroker Project !)
+(this is an personal Donate link for me - Seqway aka Dirk)
 [![Donate](https://raw.githubusercontent.com/iobroker-community-adapters/ioBroker.sourceanalytix/master/admin/button.png)](http://paypal.me/Seqway)

 ## Changelog